He Watched It Sober.

 Let's get to it...

-Jerry Gross was a frustrated film director, who finally found success as a producer and distributor of Grindhouse and drive-in fodder for his own company, Cinemation Industries [Shanty Tramp, The Cheerleaders and Mondo Cane].
-Turning to director David Durston, Gross asked him if he could deliver a horror film to top Night of the Living Dead.
+Jerry Gross was a frustrated film director, who finally found success as a producer and distributor of Grindhouse and drive-in fodder for his own company, Cinemation Industries [Shanty Tramp, The Cheerleaders and imports like Mondo Cane].
+Turning to director David Durston, Gross asked if he could deliver a horror film to top Night of the Living Dead.
 No small task, but the only limitations Gross had for Durston was he didn't want it to be a monster movie; no zombies, vampires or werewolves.
 Apparently, the producer wanted it to be a modern, realistic shocker.
 Durston, who up until then was probably most famous for the similarly grounded science-fiction TV show, Tales of Tomorrow, felt he was up to the task.

 Having recently seen footage from the Middle East of several children who had contracted hydro-phobia/rabies, Durston felt it would make a great basis for a horror film.
 His original premise was to have a small, isolated town face a violent rabies outbreak.
 However, right around the same time, Charles Manson and the Spahn Ranch irregulars were also making bloody headlines, so Durston added a group of hippie Satanists into the mix.
 (I assume he made them Satanists to separate them from the good hippies, although I'm not convinced there are such things.)
 He delivered a script, under the working title Phobia, which was subsequently approved, and shooting commenced at an abandoned sanitarium clinic -- kind of like the Kellogg Clinic from The Road to Wellville, and the dilapidated state of the buildings basically allowed the production a free hand to run amok and do as much damage as they pleased.

-Under siege from all sides, Mildred finally snaps out of it and lets the others safely in -- but it's too late for Andy, whose head gets lopped off, which is then carried around by the mindless attackers for its intrinsic shock value, and will now be waved in front of the screen as often as possible.
+Under siege from all sides, Mildred finally snaps out of it and lets the others safely in -- but it's too late for Andy, whose head gets lopped off, which is then carried around by the mindless attackers for its intrinsic shock value and will now be thusly waved in front of the screen as often as possible.
 (It was either that or a real dead goat.
 Booga.
 Booga.
 Boo--Gah!)
 As the mob breaks into the store, the last survivors make a run for Mildred's station wagon.
 They make it, despite Mildred being bit (-- more on this development in a second), and get the car started, but the rabid mob flips it over before they can get it in gear.

 Luckily for them, Roger returns with the cavalry in the form of the State Police, who immediately open fire on the mob.
-When the shooting finally stops and the carnage finally settles, all the infected are blown to pieces and Pete, Sylvia and Mildred are rescued from the wrecked auto.
+When the shooting finally stops and the carnage settles, all the infected are blown to pieces and Pete, Sylvia and Mildred are rescued from the wrecked auto.
 And as the film ends with the two kids (-- but not Mildred?) being loaded into an ambulance, the paramedic (Director Durston) confers with Roger and officially puts the film to bed, saying:

 "Well, what can you say?
 At least the poor bastards have been put out of their misery.
 [Because] death by HYDRO-PHOBIA! is agony."